UA-RCL/ua-rcl.github.io/archived_news/index.md

 # Archived News

+1. Our paper titled ***Tutorial: A Novel Runtime Environment for Accelerator-Rich Heterogeneous Architectures*** ([ACM](https://dl.acm.org/doi/abs/10.1145/3687463)) was published in ACM Transactions on Embedded Computing Systems.
+1. Joshua Mack has won Outstanding Graduate Student award and Dr. Akoglu has won Outstanding Faculty award.
+Congrats Dr. Mack and Dr. Akoglu!
+(Check out the [link](https://ece.engineering.arizona.edu/news-events/celebrating-class-2024))
+1. Joshua Mack and Sahil Hassan have graduated from PhD program and received their degrees in Graduation Ceremony.
+Congrats Dr. Mack and Dr. Sahil!
+(Check out our [blog post](./2024/05/10/graduation_ceremony.html))
 1. Our paper titled ***PyTorch and CEDR: Enabling Deployment of Machine Learning Models on Heterogeneous Computing Systems*** ([IEEE Xplore](https://ieeexplore.ieee.org/document/10479315)) was published in 2023 20th ACS/IEEE International Conference on Computer Systems and Applications (AICCSA).
 1. Mustafa Ghanim won Best Demonstration Award in ECE Graduate Student Research Poster & Demo Symposium held by ECE department.
 Congrats Mustafa!
 (Check out our [blog post](./2024/03/15/best_demonstration.html))
 1. Our paper titled ***GPU-RANC: A Cuda Accelerated Simulation Framework for Neuromorphic Architectures*** will be presented at the Neuro-Inspired Computational Elements ([NICE'24](https://niceworkshop.org/nice-2024/)) in April.